nod-ai/shark-ai/docs/user_guide.md

 To get started with Llama 3.1, please follow the [Llama User Guide](shortfin/llm/user/llama_serving.md).

-* Once you've set up the Llama server in the guide above, we recommend that you use [SGLang Frontend](https://sgl-project.github.io/frontend/frontend.html) by following the [Using <code>shortfin</code> with <code>sglang</code> guide](shortfin/llm/user/shortfin_with_sglang_frontend_language.md)
+* Once you've set up the Llama server in the guide above, we recommend that you use [SGLang Frontend](https://sgl-project.github.io/frontend/frontend.html) by following the [Using `shortfin` with `sglang` guide](shortfin/llm/user/shortfin_with_sglang_frontend_language.md)
 * If you would like to deploy LLama on a Kubernetes cluster we also provide a simple set of instructions and deployment configuration to do so [here](shortfin/llm/user/llama_serving_on_kubernetes.md).
 * Finally, if you'd like to leverage the instructions above to run against a different variant of Llama 3.1, it's supported.
 However, you will need to generate a gguf dataset for that variant.
-In order to do this leverage the [HuggingFace](https://huggingface.co/)'s [<code>huggingface-cli</code>](https://huggingface.co/docs/huggingface_hub/en/guides/cli) in combination with [llama.cpp](https://github.com/ggerganov/llama.cpp)'s convert_hf_to_gguf.py.
+In order to do this leverage the [HuggingFace](https://huggingface.co/)'s [`huggingface-cli`](https://huggingface.co/docs/huggingface_hub/en/guides/cli) in combination with [llama.cpp](https://github.com/ggerganov/llama.cpp)'s convert_hf_to_gguf.py.
 In future releases, we plan to streamline these instructions to make it easier for users to compile their own models from HuggingFace.